 Knowing your data is secure and accessible in the event of a system failure, natural disaster, or data breach not only provides peace of mind but also allows you to keep operations running.
 This is critical to your company’s success and its bottom line.

 By creating a disaster recovery plan, you’re ensuring business continuity and enable faster data restoration in the event of an emergency.
 Archiving your data is great, but if all of that data is lost once disaster strikes, it means nothing (and neither do these file archiving tips).

 Make Sure Archived Data is Secure

 You should know that your files are being stored in a highly-secure data repository, especially if you are archiving private or sensitive data.
-While some may consider this a nice feature or file archiving tip, many consider this to be a requirement.
+While some may consider this a nice feature or file server archiving tip, many consider this to be a requirement.

 Growing regulatory compliance requires organizations to retain sensitive data and make it available when required, which is the reason many of these unused files are archived in the first place.
 Storing them in a secure repository not only ensures easy access but also data compliance that guarantees data is as was stored originally.